The Fight against Product Piracy

 Find Out More.
 Protect.
 Act.

 Many counterfeit websites attempt to persuade users that they have accessed an authorized site by including the word “BIRKENSTOCK” or a variation of the word in the domain name.
 Very often, these websites copy the design of the two sites operated by BIRKENSTOCK (www.birkenstock.com and www.birkenstock-group.com) or use design elements protected by copyright, such as the BIRKENSTOCK logo or the seal of tradition.
-This not only applies to websites, but also to online offers found on social networks such as Facebook, Twitter and Instagram.
+The copyright of photos is also violated, as they are often simply copied.
+This not only applies to websites, but also to online offers found on social networks such as Facebook and Instagram.
 Unfortunately, the major online sales platforms are also home to countless fake stores.

 Alongside trademark owners and law enforcement authorities, customers also have a key role to play in the fight against counterfeiters.
 Many consumers are not even aware that the goods are fake.
 We want to give you peace of mind about the origin of your products.